brilolo5/PoinpyDecomp/README.md

 [Ojiro Fumoto](https://x.com/OjiroFumoto) - Made POINPY.

 ## Notes
-1. This might not be complete and need some patching in the future, but most of the game is fixed.
-Keep in mind this was only tested on Windows, I have no idea if it works on other platforms.
-Contributions and forks are welcome!
+This decompilation is 99% complete, but might still require patching (like fixing broken textures or sounds).
+This was only tested on Windows, and I currently have no idea if it works on other platforms.
+Contributions are welcome!